Ashya King case

-The case of Ashya King concerns a boy named Ashya King, who suffered from a brain tumour.
+The case of Ashya King concerns a boy who had a brain tumour.
 His parents, Brett and Naghemeh King, took their son out of Southampton General Hospital (England) in August 2014 over a disagreement with doctors regarding his treatment.

+Brain tumor

-Ashya had a medulloblastoma, which was successfully removed through surgery on 24 July 2014.
+King had a medulloblastoma, which was successfully removed through surgery on 24 July 2014.
 He received further neurosurgery on 22 August.